-Organizations need to be reflective of the community they serve, and what better way of doing that than including people with various backgrounds and abilities on the workforce?
+Organizations need to be reflective of the community they serve and what better way of doing that than including people with various backgrounds and abilities on the workforce?

-A restraint that many organizations face is the shortage of skilled labour: 34% skilled and 13% unskilled.
-It is estimated that increased workforce participation among people with disabilities will increase the GDP per capita in Ontario by \$600 per annum.
+A restraint that many organizations face is the shortage of skilled labour.
+It is estimated that increased workforce participation among people with disabilities will increase the GDP per capita in Ontario by \$600 per annum5.
 Partnering with a disability employment agency and including accommodation information in job postings and correspondence as per the Employment Standard can help organizations find the perfect employee, volunteer, or board member.